Skip to main content

 The Role of Medical Documentation

-While you are not required to share your entire medical history, your employer has the right to request to substantiate your need for an accommodation.
+While you are not required to share your entire medical history, your employer has the right to request medical documentation to substantiate your need for an accommodation.
 This is where your physician’s involvement becomes central.

-The documentation typically takes the form of a letter from your doctor that confirms you have a that makes the standard wellness activity inadvisable and supports your request for an alternative.
+The documentation typically takes the form of a letter from your doctor that confirms you have a medical condition that makes the standard wellness activity inadvisable and supports your request for an alternative.
 It does not need to contain a specific diagnosis unless you consent to its disclosure.

 Engaging your physician is a critical step, as their recommendation provides the clinical validation for your request.